Presidency of Jimmy Carter: Controversies

+Elections during the Carter presidency

+1978 mid-term elections

+In the 1978 mid-term elections, Democrats retained the majorities of the House and the Senate, as expected during this period, but they faced losses in both chambers.

-1980 presidential election
+1980 re-election campaign

 In April 1978, polling showed that Carter's approval rating had declined precipitously, and a Gallup survey found Carter trailing Ted Kennedy for the 1980 Democratic nomination.
 By mid-1979, Carter faced an energy crisis, rampant inflation, slow economic growth, and the widespread perception that his administration was incompetent.
 In November 1979, Kennedy announced that he would challenge Carter in the 1980 Democratic primaries.
 Carter's polling numbers shot up following the start of the Iran hostage crisis, and his response to the Soviet invasion of Afghanistan further boosted his prospects in the Democratic primaries.
 Carter dominated the early primaries, allowing him to amass an early delegate lead.
 Carter's polling numbers tumbled in March, and Kennedy won the New York and Connecticut primaries.
 Though Carter developed a wide delegate lead, Kennedy stayed in the race after triumphing in Pennsylvania and Michigan.
 By the day of the final primaries, Carter had registered the lowest approval ratings in the history of presidential polling, and Kennedy won just enough delegates to prevent Carter from clinching the nomination.

 After the final primaries, Carter met with Kennedy in the White House.
 Partly because Carter refused to accept a party platform calling for the establishment of a national health insurance program, Kennedy refused to concede.
 He instead called for an "open convention", in which delegates would be free to vote for the candidate of their choice regardless of the result in the primaries.
 Carter's allies defeated Kennedy's maneuverings at the 1980 Democratic National Convention, and Carter and Vice President Mondale won re-nomination.
 Despite Kennedy's defeat, he had mobilized the liberal wing of the Democratic Party, which would give Carter only weak support in the general election.